Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 # Roon-Metering-Bridge
-**Instructions on how to set up a Raspberry Pi as a groupable RAAT endpoint to display peak-hold spectrum, stereo correlation and VU bars, as well as a dynamic range dislay conforming to EBU-128.**
+**Instructions on how to set up a Raspberry Pi 5 as a groupable RAAT endpoint to display peak-hold spectrum, stereo correlation and VU bars, as well as a dynamic range dislay conforming to EBU-128.**

 ***CAVEAT:***
-*I've set this up and tested it on a RPi3B+ with Raspbian GNU/Linux 11 (bullseye), so it'll likely need adaptions here and there to work for any other model/RPi-OS version.
+*I've set this up and tested it on a RPi5 8GB with bookworm 64bit, so it'll likely need adaptions here and there to work for any other model/RPi-OS version.
 This guide also assumes basic knowledge on how to navigate and use RPi desktop menus, accessories like "Add/Remove Software", terminal window and the editor "Nano" to create and edit some config files.*

 ...

-Download and flash RaspberryPi OS desktop 32-bit with either Raspberry Pi Imager or Balena Etcher, and read relevant instructions for first set up to finally boot to the RPi desktop environment.

-Make sure to set your wired/wireless network to be on the same subnet as your Roon server and remotes, and don't keep both connected at the same time to avoid networking issues.
+Install raspios-bookworm-arm64 with Raspberry Pi Imager.

 ...